-In a grid down scenario, guess what else goes down – our banking.
+In a down scenario, guess what else goes down – our banking.
 Get yourself a store of random pure silver items – cutlery, coins, and random gold and silver jewelry.
 These can be used in place of currency as required.

 22. Have stored staples and buy in bulk